 - boosts the body's ability to absorb nutrients from foods

 - helps stop the transfer of pathogenic organisms to the body

 - encourages the growth of healthy bacteria in foods

-The practice of fermenting Korean foods was first introduced in Korea by its ancient spiritual practitioners, who wanted to aid Koreans in choosing and preparing foods that would make them healthy.
+The practice of fermenting Korean foods was first introduced by ancient spiritual practitioners, who wanted to develop healthy ways to choose and prepare foods.

-In fact, health statistics have shown that South Korea has an obesity rate of just around 3%, so much lower than the obesity rate of around 30% for the United States.
+This practice remains common today.
+In fact, statistics show that South Korea has an obesity rate of just around 3%, compared to the obesity rate of around 30% for the United States.

 This obesity rate measures the percentage of the people in a country with a body mass index (BMI) of more than 30 kilograms for each square meter or simply a BMI of more than 30.